ibm-cloud-docs/speech-to-text/output.md

 -   A keyword string that contains multiple tokens (for example, `Speech to Text`) is spoken with too much silence between its tokens.
 When the service transcribes audio, it chops the stream into a series of blocks.
 Each block represents a continuous chunk of audio that does not have an interval of silence that exceeds 0.5 second.
 It constructs an array of result objects that consists of these blocks.

     The service matches a multi-token keyword only if the keyword's tokens are in the same block *and* they are either adjacent or separated by a gap of no more than 0.1 second.
 (The latter case can occur if a brief filler or non-lexical utterance, such as "uhm" or "well," lies between two tokens of the keyword.)

-Keyword spotting is necessary to identify keywords in an audio stream.
-You cannot identify keywords by processing the transcript that the service returns to the client because the transcript represents the best decoding results for the input audio.
-It does not include tokens with lower confidence scores that might represent a word of interest.
-So applying text processing tools to a transcript on the client side might not catch keywords.
-A richer representation of decoding results is needed, and such a representation is available only at the server.

 ### Keyword spotting example
 {: #keywordSpottingExample}